zhullyb/monyhar/monyhar/docs/ozone_overview.md

 used for low level input and graphics.
-Once complete, the abstraction will support underlying systems ranging from embedded SoC targets to new X11-alternative window systems on Linux such as Wayland or Mir to bring up Aura Chromium by providing an implementation of the platform interface.
+Once complete, the abstraction will support underlying systems ranging from embedded SoC targets to new X11-alternative window systems on Linux such as Wayland or Mir to bring up Aura Monyhar by providing an implementation of the platform interface.

 ## Guiding Principles